Zalia/Pacemaker/README.md

 * A pdn Paint.NET file and a corresponding png with the current 2D design
 * A pdn Paint.NET file of the launcher icon
 * A variation of the launcher icon (originally intended as profile picture for the Telegram HeartbeatBot)
-* A printable pdf of the inner heartshape.
-The inner line of the lineout corresponds to the inner line in the original design.
-To retain scale, the pdf is made to be printed with a margin of 4.23mm (to be set in printing options).